tinaoberoi/Tutorial_VQE/README.md

-# Tutorial om Variational Eigen Solvers
+# Part1 : Tutorial on Variational Eigen Solvers

 ## Lets start with the Scrodinger equation.